-I apologise for the lateness of this newsletter – I’ve been in the garden!
-However nights are now drawing in, autumn is just around the corner, and your committee very much hopes for your company for the new season of the Garden Club.
-At 7.30pm on Thursday 22th September 2016, in Belstone Village Hall, we welcome Peter Cantrill of Dayspring Plants to introduce us to some “Unusual Perennial Plants”.
+We haven’t had much of a summer, nights are now drawing in, autumn is just around the corner, but the new Garden Club season is about to start!
+At 7.30pm on Thursday 28th September 2017, in Belstone Village Hall, we welcome our very own Robin Hill to introduce us to “Dormice” – I’ve got at least one in my garden, have you?
 We look forward to seeing you and your friends.

 We hope this range appeals.
 If you come across any good speakers let us know and we’ll book him/her.
 Or if there’s a subject you find particularly interesting, please tell us and we’ll try to find a speaker for next year.

-SOCIAL: Tea and coffee will be available from the kitchen hatch before each evening’s meeting, free and for nothing.
-November is our “Christmas” meeting, so we will offer coffee and mince pies (and clotted cream, of course) during the evening.
-Your committee much enjoys the opportunity to circulate and chat.
-We hope you do too, and will join us again.
+SOCIAL: Free tea, coffee and biscuits are available from the kitchen hatch before each evening’s meeting.
+November is our “Christmas” meeting, so we will offer coffee, mince pies and clotted cream during the evening.

-FEES: Our membership fee has increased slightly to £7.00 which your Committee considers still represents very good value for money.
+FEES: Our annual membership fee remains at £7.00.
 We would be grateful if you could pay at the September meeting (or send a cheque).
 If you know of family, friends or neighbours who enjoy gardening and the company of like-minded people, do invite them to join us (we also welcome visitors, for £2.00 per visit).

-OUTINGS: On Thursday 6th October we have organised a day’s entry to Rosemoor for autumn colours (it was a fantastic day last year) – there will be a form at the Sept meeting to sign just so we have an idea of numbers, or contact Malcolm (t:01837 849142, e:firstname.lastname@example.org) as soon as possible.
+OUTINGS: On Thursday 12th October we have organised a day’s entry to Rosemoor for autumn colours (it was a fantastic day last year) – there will be a form at the Sept meeting to sign just so we have an idea of numbers, or contact Marion (we actually only need to know about non-RHS members) as soon as possible.
 Transport will be by private car, keeping the cost low, but we’d like you to organise yourselves!
-Meet at the entrance as close to 11am as you can – the desk will be expecting us.
+Meet at the entrance as close to 11am as you can – the front desk will be expecting us.

-As yet no decisions have been made for the rest of the season’s outings (apart from thoughts of Boconnoc next spring).
+We’re looking for a suitable venue for the evening outing on 24 May – any suggestions will be gratefully received.
+As yet no decisions have been made for the rest of the season’s outings (apart from thoughts of Lukesland & Hill House Nursery in spring and The Garden House & Wildside in summer).
 If you have recently been to a garden that you feel the Club would enjoy (and is accessible by coach) please mention it to Malcolm.
 And if there is anywhere you particularly enjoyed on a previous Club outing, tell us and we’ll consider repeating it.

-PLANTS & PLANT SALES: We routinely ask speakers to bring plants for sale where possible, but as discussed at the AGM, we have reluctantly decided to stop running our Annual Plant Sale.
-It has become increasingly difficult to find nurseries willing to bring plants, and the number of customers has been reducing year on year.
-Alan French can still be found every Saturday in the centre of Okehampton, numerous nurseries have an online presence, and various other groups and societies hold worthwhile sales throughout the year.
-You can get 10% discount on plants, trees, shrubs, seeds and bulbs at Eggesford Gardens just by showing your membership card.
+PLANTS & PLANT SALES: Although we no longer run our own Plant Sale, we routinely ask speakers to bring plants for sale where possible, and Alan French can be found every Saturday in the centre of Okehampton.
+You can get also get 10% discount on plants, trees, shrubs, seeds and bulbs at Eggesford Gardens just by showing your membership card.

 The Plant Table will continue at monthly meetings where you can bring any surplus bits, extra seedlings, bulbs, whatever, to pass on to other members: there is often no charge for these but if you would like to make a donation the Club will gratefully receive it!